 We believe that all women and children deserve to live a life free of domestic violence and abuse.
-Our crisis service operates 24/7 to provide safe housing, advice and community based support for you, as and when you need it.
-Our top priority is ensuring that you and your children's safety is met at a time when you feel most vulnerable.
+Our crisis service operates 24/7 to provide safe housing, advice and community-based support for you, as and when you need it.
+Our top priority is ensuring you and your children are safe at a time when you feel most vulnerable.

 We provide you with the tools, knowledge and support you need to find strength and grow in a safe and caring environment.
 Ensuring your wellbeing and safeguarding your children's future is our passion and we want to help you make a change for the better so that you can take the steps you need to take toward a life that you deserve.
 A life that is free of fear and without the threat of domestic violence.

-We utilise the principles of healing the whole being.
+We use the principles of healing the whole being.
 The body(tinana), mind(hinengaro) and spirit(wairua).Working together to create, respectful and nurturing environments for all our communities.

-Women have a unique place within our society and by protecting and honouring this right we are encouraging women to feel empowered, to gain integrity and to possess the inner strength they need to develop to their fullest potential and flourish within a supportive community.
+Women have a unique place within our society and by protecting and honouring them we are encouraging women to feel empowered, to gain integrity and to possess the inner strength they need to develop to their fullest potential and flourish within a supportive community.

 Children hold a divine and precious role within society and their wellbeing and future success must be the obligation and aspiration of all.
 We strive to protect, guide, nurture, nourish and inspire the future generations to feel free to be heard, to have a voice, and to know love within a healthy-supportive relationship.
 We want children to experience the love, safety and support of a healthy family dynamic so that they might grow to become role models for their future children and their children's children.

-In 27 years our service has transformed into one which involves the whole family.
+For more than 30 years our service has transformed into one which involves the whole family.
 We believe that working with the whole family is a way of creating long-term change with domestic violence.
-This is why, where possible, we work with men who are committed to change as well as your extended family if you want us to.
+This is why, where possible, we work with men who are committed to change as well as the extended family.